Request a Free Consultation

 Selection of Winner:

 The winning essay shall be selected by a committee of child custody attorneys.
 The winning essay shall be published online in a special section of our website showing examples of excellent parenting skills.
 The scholarship award will be paid directly to each winner, preferably at their high school awards event.
-Selection of winners is at the sole description of Ayo and Iken PLC and shall not be subject to review.
+Selection of winners is at the sole discretion of Ayo and Iken PLC and shall not be subject to review.

 The Winning Essays Will Show